rancher/fleet-docs/docs/rollout.md

 **Automatic Partitioning**: Fleet automatically creates partitions using `autoPartitionSize`.

-* If fewer than 200 clusters are targeted, Fleet uses a single partition.
-* If 200+ clusters are targeted, partitions are created based on `autoPartitionSize`.

 For example, you have 200 clusters and set `autoPartitionSize` to 25%, Fleet creates four partitions of 50 clusters each.
 Rollout proceeds in 50-cluster batches, checking `maxUnavailable` before continuing.

 **Manual Partitioning**: You define specific partitions using the `partitions` option.
 This provides control over cluster selection and rollout order.